hobywan/trinity/docs/index.md

 -    profile memory bandwith of the host machine using [STREAM](https://www.cs.virginia.edu/stream/).
 -    plot sparsity pattern of mesh incidence graph.

->⚠️ They are somewhat outdated, so adapt them to your needs.
+>They are somewhat outdated, so adapt them to your needs.

 ----
 <a href="https://github.com/hobywan/trinity">
 <img src="figures/logo_inverted.png" alt="principle" width="210">
 </a>

-###### Copyright (c) 2016 Hoby Rakotoarivelo
+###### Copyright 2016, Hoby Rakotoarivelo

 [![license](https://img.shields.io/badge/license-apache-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-**trinity** is free and released under the [Apache](https://www.apache.org/licenses/LICENSE-2.0) license.
+**trinity** is free and intended for research purposes.
-It was written during my doctorate, so improvements are welcome 😊.
+It was written during my doctorate, so improvements are welcome.
 To get involved, you can:

 -    report bugs or request features by submitting an [issue](https://github.com/hobywan/trinity/issues).
 -    submit code contributions using feature branches and [pull requests](https://github.com/hobywan/trinity/pulls).

-Enjoy! 😉
+Enjoy! 😊

 ###### Share